 Christmas Institute is a five-day Christian retreat for youth and young adults from middle school up to college, facilitated by The United Methodist Church.
 Christmas Institute is held every year from December 26-29.
 Not just in the Philippines anymore, now many Filipino United Methodist congregations in the U.S. also offer the program.

-“It is a remake of the heart-warming experience of John Wesley in Aldersgate Street in London.
-Christmas Institute is an all-in avenue for youngsters to experience the redeeming grace of God through faith in Jesus for self-transformation,” says Maddela.
+"It is a remake of the heart-warming experience of John Wesley on Aldersgate Street in London.
+Christmas Institute is an all-in avenue for youngsters to experience the redeeming grace of God through faith in Jesus for self-transformation," says Maddela.

 Christmas Institute offers all the excitement of a summer camp and a church lock-in.
 There's time for recreation, Bible study, and leadership development workshops.
 Christmas Institute is a youth-led gathering that gives young people experience as lay leaders.
 The programming is prepared by older participants for the younger ones with guidance from pastors, deaconesses and lay leaders.

 Maddela attended his first Christmas Institute at the age of 12.
 In 2015, he visited the East Mindanao Philippines Annual Conference (Davao City, Philippines) and Quezon City Philippines Annual Conference East at Wesleyan University Philippines (Cabanatuan City) as part of his duties as a United Methodist Youth Fellowship National Officer.
 Maddela most enjoys hearing the TED talks and learning best practices from other young leaders at the annual gatherings.

 April Gonzaga-Mercado is another veteran of the Christmas Institute.
 She says she always enjoyed the time away, surrounded by peers who shared her faith.
 "Having fellow Christians in the same age bracket allowed me to open about my struggles as a teenager where we can relate with and pray for each other."